-The Common Follow-up System (CFS) is an effective mechanism for providing information regarding the agencies, programs, and participants that comprise North Carolina's education, employment and training system.
+The Common Follow-up System is an effective mechanism for providing information regarding the agencies, programs, and participants that comprise North Carolina's education, employment and training system.
 The CFS is a valuable resource for understanding the educational and employment outcomes of individuals who participate in services as well as an understanding of the paths individuals follow while utilizing these services.

 The scope of the CFS is extensive in terms of the number of entities and individuals processed as well as the breadth of program and service coverage.
-Analyses of data from the CFS indicate that over the tenyear period from July 1, 2008 through June 30, 2018 over 5.8 million individuals received services through the contributing agencies.
+Analyses of data from the CFS indicate that over the tenyear period from July 1, 2009 to June 30, 2019, over 5.6 million individuals received services through the contributing agencies.
 During the same period, the North Carolina Community College System and the Division of Workforce Solutions each provided services to close to three million individuals.

 Further interpretation of the data presented in this report indicates that there is substantial collaboration among agencies in the overall provision of education, employment and training services.
-Over the tenyear period, about 1.3 million North Carolinians received both education and training services through the North Carolina Community College System and employment and training services through the Division of Workforce Solutions.
+Over the tenyear period, over 1.1 million North Carolinians received both education and training services through the North Carolina Community College System and employment and training services through the Division of Workforce Solutions.
 In addition, these two agencies provided services to large percentages of individuals from each of the other participating agencies.